Nevi Gebreselasie

-Nevi Gebreselasie is an Eritrean footballer who last played for Adelaide Cobras.
+Nebi Gebreselasie is an Eritrean footballer who last played for Adelaide Cobras.

 Club career

 In 2011, he signed with FFSA Super League club Western Strikers after being granted refugee status by the Australian government.
 He later signed for FFSA Premier League side White City Woodville scoring 3 goals in 5 games.

 International career

-He played in the 2009 CECAFA Cup in Kenya, appearing in the 2–1 group match defeat to Rwanda.
+He played in the 2006 African Nation cup U17 in Togo 2009 CECAFA Cup in Kenya, appearing in the 2–1 group match defeat to Rwanda.

 Personal life

 Whilst competing in the 2009 CECAFA Cup in Kenya he was part of the Eritrea national football team which failed to return home after competing in the regional tournament in Nairobi.
 After receiving political asylum from the Australian government, the team moved to Adelaide, Australia.